HeinoOssi/RestAPIWebshop/README.md

 ## RestAPIWebshop

 #### To make this thing work
-Create a localhost database.
+Create a localhost mysql database.
 Tables found on database.txt.